SunsetQuest/BigFloat/README.md

 When viewing things in binary precision, it becomes clearer because binary is the smallest base.
 The decimal numbers, like 1, 3, 4, or 9, all have one place in precision, but in binary, these numbers have anywhere from 1 to 4 bits of precision.
 In fact, we can calculate the number of binary digits by finding `Floor(log-base-2(x)+1)`, or programmatically `(int)Log2(n) + 1`.
 If we check out some results for just a single digit, `Floor(Log2(3)+1) `is 2 bits, and `Floor(Log2(9)+1)` is 4 bits.
 We can see the larger the number, the more binary places it will have and, thus, the more binary precision it will have.
 19 has more significant binary digits than 11.
 So, the number of bits required to represent a number grows as the number grows in binary.

 However, unexpected issues could arise.
 If we multiply 3 by 7, we expect to get 21.
 In multiplication, the output precision is the smaller one of the two factors.
 Since 3 is just 2 bits, the output should also have two bits (plus its shift).
 So instead of 3 x 7 = 21 (or 11 x 111 = 10101), we end up with a confusing 18 (or, 11 x 111 = 11 << 3 => 18).
-Here come the hidden bits to the rescue again.
-This oddity goes away with just a few extra hidden bits for this example.
+Here come the hidden guard bits to the rescue again.
+This oddity goes away with just a few extra hidden guard bits for this example.
 (11.000 x 111.000 = 10101. => 21).
-Hidden bits will prevent this, but only when the multipliers differ by less than 32 bits.
-If we take two multipliers with even more differences in size, it will exhaust the hidden bits.
+Hidden guard bits will prevent this, but only when the multipliers differ by less than 32 bits.
+If we take two multipliers with even more differences in size, it will exhaust the guard bits.

 ### Output Notation